Super Bowl 50: Aftermath

-Upon receiving the Lombardi Trophy, Broncos general manager and former quarterback John Elway raised it and exclaimed "This one's for Pat!" in reference to owner Pat Bowlen, who had been diagnosed the year before with Alzheimer's disease.
-Bowlen had saluted Elway in the same fashion after the Broncos won their first championship in Super Bowl XXXII 18 years earlier.
+Upon receiving the Lombardi Trophy, Broncos general manager and former quarterback John Elway held it in the air and exclaimed "this one's for Pat!" in reference to owner Pat Bowlen, who had been diagnosed the year before with Alzheimer's disease.
+Bowlen had saluted Elway in the same fashion by saying "this one's for John" after the Broncos won their first championship in Super Bowl XXXII eighteen years earlier.

 This was Denver's first sports championship since the Colorado Rapids won the MLS Cup in 2010.
 The 2016 NFL season began with the Broncos hosting the Panthers at Sports Authority Field at Mile High.
 It was the first meeting of both Super Bowl participants during Week 1 of the following season since the 1970 season when the Minnesota Vikings and Kansas City Chiefs held a rematch of Super Bowl IV to kick off the post-merger era of the NFL.
 The Broncos won 21–20 as Carolina's Graham Gano missed a field goal attempt to win the game.

 Both teams would ultimately struggle during the season and failed to qualify for the playoffs.
 The Panthers fell to 6–10 and finished in last place in the NFC South.
 The Broncos fell to 9–7 and came in third place in the AFC West.
 This was the first time the defending AFC and NFC champions would both miss the playoffs since the 2003 season, after Super Bowl XXXVII, when neither the Oakland Raiders nor the Tampa Bay Buccaneers qualified for the postseason, and the fifth time overall.

-As of the 2022 NFL season, Super Bowl 50 remains the most recent playoff game played by the Broncos, as they have yet to qualify for the postseason since.
+Super Bowl 50 was the last playoff game played by the Broncos until the 2024–25 NFL playoffs, marking the longest playoff drought following a Super Bowl victory in NFL history.